Board of Directors

 Field member advisers provide information and insight to the board on board issues, from a broad field perspective.
 They address board issues that could have an impact on field work, or the Wycliffe Canada staff on the field.

-Doug attended Providence College (1974-77, then called Winnipeg Bible College), and took his linguistics and translation training through the Summer Institute of Linguistics program in Dallas, Tex, and later through Gordon-Conwell Theological Seminary.
-He and Phyllis have three adult children and one granddaughter.
-He enjoys reading, canoeing, hiking, and spending time with family and good friends.
+Doug attended Providence College (1974-77, then called Winnipeg Bible College), and took his linguistics and translation training through the Summer Institute of Linguistics program in Dallas, Texas, and later through Gordon-Conwell Theological Seminary.
+He and Phyllis have three adult children and three grandchildren.
+He enjoys reading, canoeing, biking, and spending time with family and good friends.